Stephan-342B/mcs_quarkus_poc/README.md

 ```

 ### Add dependency between modules
-Add the following xml code to the module to add the dependency
+Add the following xml code to the module to add the dependency (Refer to the structure above)
 ```xml
 <dependency>
 	<groupId>${group_id}</groupId>